thanasisn/BBand_LAP/Readme.md

 - New data should be easy to be added on daily base on all levels.
 - New process and analysis should be easy to added for all data.

+## Documentation and usage

+There is no centralized documentation for the project.
+Although you can refer to:

+- `Readme.md` or other markdown files for a relevant overview
+- Summary notes on the start of each script
+- Comments inside each script
+- Compiled reports from each script